 The True Price of Paradise: Exploring the Cost of Living in Beach Towns

-Ah, the allure of small beach towns.
+Ah, the allure of small Costa Rican beach towns.
 They beckon us with their picturesque landscapes, salty breezes, and the promise of a carefree life by the sea.
 But here’s the thing, my friends: these little slices of paradise often come with a hefty price tag.
 I know, I know, you’re probably thinking, “Don Mango, what’s up with that?
 Shouldn’t beach living be affordable?”
 Well, here’s the scoop.

 In Costa Rica, it’s a bit of a mixed bag.
 You see, those charming beach towns that make your heart skip a beat are usually more expensive compared to living in the big city.
 Crazy, right?
 But it’s true.
 Rental properties in these beachside havens tend to cost more because the owners take into account the potential income they could make during high season by renting them out at those lucrative nightly Airbnb rates.
 So, when you’re looking for a long-term rental, you’ll find that they factor in those expensive months and then average it out annually.
 It’s all about supply and demand, my friends.

-But wait, there’s more!
 Imported goods, those precious items we can’t live without, often go through customs in San Jose before making their way to the beaches.
 And you know what that means?
 Extra costs.
 Those customs fees and shipping charges add up, and unfortunately, they find their way into the price tag of the goods.
 It’s a bitter pill to swallow, but hey, paradise comes at a price.

 Now, let’s talk about that scorching heat.
 The beaches in Costa Rica can go from warm to sizzling, depending on your tolerance for the heat.
 And you know what that means?
 Air conditioning becomes your best friend.
 You’ll find yourself cranking up that AC to stay cool and comfortable day and night.
 But here’s the kicker, my friends—electricity is no joke.
 It’s considered expensive, and your bills can range from $100 to $400 a month, depending on various factors like insulation, window quality, and ceiling height.
 So, be prepared to pay the price for that cool, refreshing breeze.